About the Latino Cultural Center

-At the LCC, our vision is a world in which the distribution of resources is equitable and Latinos, Latin Americans and all other members of the world are healthy and secure.
-Our mission, therefore, is to expand the appreciation for–and understanding of–Latino cultures on campus and throughout local communities, as well as to ensure that Latina/o students have a positive self-defined identity and practical tools to help them graduate, join the workforce, and become the next generation of leaders.
+The Latino Cultural Center vision is a world in which the distribution of resources is equitable and Latinos, Latin Americans and all other members of the world are healthy and secure.
+Our mission therefore, is to expand the appreciation for–and understanding of–Latino cultures on campus and throughout local communities, as well as to ensure that Latina/o students have a positive self-defined identity and practical tools to help them graduate, join the workforce, and become the next generation of leaders.

 To accomplish our vision and mission, the LCC identifies, creates, and promotes opportunities to: